TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

 Example 3: files from a FlexForm
 ================================

-If the files are stored in a FlexForm, the entry in the table :sql:`sys_file_reference` uses the name of the main table, for example :sql:`tt_content` and the FlexForm key as :sql:`fieldname`.
+If the files are stored in a :ref:`FlexForm <t3coreapi:FlexForms>`, the entry in the table :sql:`sys_file_reference` uses the name of the main table, for example :sql:`tt_content` and the FlexForm key as :sql:`fieldname`.

-Therefore you can do the following:
+Therefore, you can do the following:

 ..  literalinclude:: _FilesProcessorFlexForm.typoscript
     :language: typoscript